 Every IP transit internet service provider supplies a set of communities that would be accepted and allow manipulation of traffic in an ISP or in the peers’ relation of the ISP.
 If not previously agreed upon, other communities will get deprived of the BGP updates.

 BGP communities allow users to set local route choices or perform AS-PATH pretending.
 A customer route can seem less preferred to the peers of ISPs or ISPs themselves.

 Here is an example of the BGP community:

 You can see that the customer doesn’t want ISP1 to send traffic using the direct connection.
 However, the customer wants to keep ISP1 as a backup if the ISP2 link goes down.

 IP transit is also known as internet transit or the internet.
-For adding complexity to the usage of this jargon, IP transit providers are often known as upstream providers in Canada.
+For adding complexity to the usage of this jargon, IP transit providers are often known as upstream providers.